astratto/kitchen-inspector/README.md

 * `Name` - The name of the cookbook
 * `Requirement` - The version requirement specified in the metadata
 * `Used` - The final version used based on the requirement constraint
-* `Latest Chef` - The latest version available on the Chef server
+* `Chef Latest` - The latest version available on the Chef server
-* `Latest Repository` - The latest version available on the Repository Manager
+* `Repository Latest` - The latest version available on the Repository Manager
 * `Requirement Status` - The status of the cookbook:
     * up-to-date (a green tick mark): the right version is picked
     * warning-req (a yellow esclamation point): a newer version could be used